 Claire takes a deep dive into the music of Black Panther and discovers how Kendrick Lamar’s soundtrack helped bring Wakanda to life.

-Volunteer blogger Joe takes a look at an unsung genre-saver—Stephen Norrington’s Blade (1998).
+Volunteer blogger Joe takes a look at the film that arguably kickstarted the Marvel Cinematic Universe: Stephen Norrington’s Blade (1998), starring Wesley Snipes.

 On 5 September the museum hosted The Great Victorian Moving Picture Show, screening a selection of early short films.
 Laura reports back.